Welcome to Drishti Judiciary - Powered by Drishti IAS

 A court can grant decree of judicial separation under S. 10 of the Hindu Marriage Act, 1955.

-• The authority or power of a court to entertain and decide any judicial proceeding.
+• power or authority in general; legal authority or power; the authority or power of a court to entertain and decide on any judicial proceedings; the area over which the power of the court extends

 • A person who is an expert in law.